x

 • had the correct advice been given, the adverse outcome would have been avoided or less severe

-How do you know if you have a valid clinical negligence claim?
-Find out in this video...
+How much compensation can you claim in a clinical negligence case?
+Find out in this video....